lorlouis/coding-assistant/README.md

 # Coding Assistant 📎

-Recreate the joys of Office Assistant in the comfort of the Python interpreter.
+Recreate the joys of Office Assistant from the comfort of the Python interpreter.

 ## How to use